Mathieu0321/F21-1010/lab/lab-01/lab-01.raw.md

 TODO - screen capture for this.

-### Package Manager

-Windows is lacking a package manager.
-We need to install chocolate as the package manager.

-Install chocolatey for Windows 10, this is a package manager.
-You will need to determine if your system is 32 bit or 64 bit.
-This will be true for most of the Windows Installs. [https://chocolatey.org/install](https://chocolatey.org/install)

 ###  Install Google Chrome

 A number of tools depend on the Google Chrome portability library.